Overland-DX/band-selector/README.md

  - USA tuning steps for the FM (200kHz) and MW (10kHz) bands.

- - Highly customizable.
-You can choose between two layouts and configure what is displayed in the config file.
+ - You can choose between two layouts and configure what is displayed in the config file.

 <br>